 The snow is coming!
 Perfect for your youngest children, five little penguins watch the snow fall and bundle themselves up before heading outside to play.
 But, oh no!
 The littlest penguin decides to stay behind to wait for mama.
-When their snowy fun is finished, the penguins come back inside, warm up in their coziest jammies, and relax with cookies and sippies.
-This is a perfect kids book about winter to celebrate the season’s arrival!
+When their snowy fun is finished, the penguins return inside, warm up in their coziest jammies, and relax with cookies and sippies.
+This is a perfect children’s winter book to celebrate the season’s arrival!
 For more great children’s books about penguins, click here!

-Written as an invocation, this quiet beauty tells the story of of a young girl who wishes for just a little more time for family togetherness.
+Written as an invocation, this quiet beauty tells the story of a young girl who wishes for just a bit more time for family togetherness.
 The child yearns for a snow day so her mother, a pilot, will be grounded and forced to stay home.
-Through Krommes enchanting scratch board illustrations, readers witness what happens while the child sleeps soundly and her deepest desires are fulfilled: she will wake up to a blanket of snow outside her window.
+Through Krommes enchanting scratchboard illustrations, readers witness what happens while the child sleeps soundly and her deepest desires are fulfilled: she will wake up to a blanket of snow outside her window.
 For our more detailed review of Before Morning, click here!

 One winter’s night, bear and wolf stumble upon each other while both wander in the snow.
 What fun it is to have a companion!
 The two delight in having a friend by their side, until it comes time to say goodbye.
 After all, bear must hibernate for the winter and wolf must run with his pack.
 This is a beautiful, timeless story, a calming read that is at once an ode to friendship and a testament to the power of being mindful and staying in the present.